-However, because compounding from bulk drug substances presents risks to patients, sections 503A and 503B of the Federal Food, Drug, and Cosmetic Act place limits on the bulk drug substances that can be used in compounding.
+The agency urges compounders to know your bulks supplier because compounding from bulk drug substances presents risks to patients.
+Additionally, sections 503A and 503B of the Federal Food, Drug, and Cosmetic Act place limits on the bulk drug substances that can be used in compounding.

 State-licensed physicians and pharmacists seeking to operate under section 503A, may only use bulk drug substances in compounding drug products that: